How Long Does a Building Inspection Take?

 Find out how long a building inspection takes by property type, what factors affect duration, and how long it takes to receive your inspection report.

-One of the most common questions from property buyers, sellers, and agents is: how long will the building inspection take?
+How long building inspection appointments actually take is one of the most common questions from property buyers, sellers, and agents.
 The answer depends on several factors — the type and size of the property, its age and condition, accessibility, and the type of inspection being conducted.

-Here's a practical guide to what you can expect, whether you're booking an inspection, waiting for the inspector to finish, or planning your property purchase timeline.
+Here is a practical guide to what you can expect, whether you are booking an inspection, waiting for the inspector to finish, or planning your property purchase timeline.

 Apartment or unit (1–2 hours)